 Some people don’t stop for gas until the warning light comes on.
 By then, your only option is to pick the closest station regardless of the price.
 Instead of waiting until your car is running on fumes, give yourself time to find the cheapest gas station in your area.
 Geico and GasBuddy can both provide a list of nearby stations along with their prices.
 You can also get paid for pumping gas by using a cash back app like Dosh.

 Use public transportation

 Depending on where you live, driving may be more of a convenience than a necessity.
 If you’re able to get around via train or bus, sell your car and rely on public transportation instead.
 Riding a bicycle is also an option if you live in a place where the weather is good year-round.
 By taking this route, you won’t have to worry about car payments or insurance.
 You can always call a cab or Lyft for quick trips to the grocery store.
-If you choose the latter, download the Ebates app onto your phone.
-Right now, new riders can earn $20 for their first trip and $1 for every ride after that.
+If you choose the latter, download the Rakuten app onto your phone.
+Right now, new riders can earn $20 for their first trip.

 Refinance your mortgage

 If interest rates were higher when you first bought your home than they are now, consider refinancing to lock in a lower rate.
 Reducing your rate by just one percentage point can save you thousands of dollars.
 Keep in mind that if you do refinance, you will have to pay closing costs.
 Before you make your decision, crunch the numbers to see how long it will take to break even.
 Divide the cost to refinance by your monthly savings.
 For example, if the closing cost is $5,000 and your new loan will reduce your monthly payment by $500, it will take 10 months to break even.
 If you can break even quickly and plan to keep the home for a longer period, refinancing may be worth it.

 Find a cheaper apartment or get a roommate